Tge

 What Are the Impacts of TGE Failure or Delay on Investors?

-If a TGE is postponed or canceled, funds contributed may be at risk; some projects offer refunds but processing can take time.
-Tokens cannot be listed or traded until the event occurs, making returns unpredictable.
-To reduce risk, choose projects with established institutional support and transparent information; regularly monitor official announcements for updates on progress.
+If a TGE is postponed or canceled, funds contributed may be at risk.
+Some projects offer refunds, but timing and terms vary by sale structure and jurisdiction.
+Tokens cannot be listed or traded until the event occurs, making timelines and liquidity access uncertain.
+To reduce risk, focus on projects with transparent terms, consistent updates, and clearly verifiable launch mechanics, and monitor official announcements for changes in schedule or eligibility requirements.

 A simple like goes a long way